swxth/DarkSentinel/README.md

 **6. Configure environment variables**

--> Add your Mailjet API keys and Tor password to the .env file:
+-> Add your Mailjet API keys to the .env file:

               MAILJET_USERNAME=your_username
               MAILJET_API_KEY=your_api_key
-              TOR_PASSWORD=your_tor_password

 -> Do not commit .env to GitHub